noiseprotocol/noise_spec/noise.md

 Bob might wish to switch to a different Noise protocol after receiving Alice's first message.
 For example:

- * Alice might have chosen a Noise protocol which Bob doesn't support (e.g. she may have chosen a cipher, DH function, or handshake pattern which Bob doesn't support).
+ * Alice might have chosen a Noise protocol based on a cipher, DH function, or handshake pattern which Bob doesn't support.

  * Alice might have sent a "zero-RTT" encrypted initial message based on an out-of-date version of Bob's static public key or PSK.